 Robert Watkins III, M.D.

-Robert Watkins III, M.D., a board-certified orthopedic spine surgeon, is co-director of the Marina Del Rey Hospital spine clinic, along with his son, Dr. Watkins IV.
+Robert Watkins III, M.D., a board-certified orthopedic spine surgeon, is co-director of the Cedars-Sinai Marina del Rey Hospital spine clinic, along with his son, Dr. Watkins IV.
 In addition to advanced spine-surgery techniques in general, he also specializes in treating sports injuries, and he has successfully treated many professional athletes.
 He has also treated many youth and amateur athletes.
 Along with his son, Dr. Watkins is a founding member of the North American Spine Society.
 He has written many books and articles on spine surgery, establishing him as a leading authority in his specialty.
 Dr. Watkins and his son, Dr. Robert Watkins IV, are the spinal consultants for USC athletic programs, the L.A.
 Dodgers, and other Los Angeles professional and collegiate sports teams.

 Education & Training